Carhul/Wingmans-Brygge/README.md

 ## UX (User Experience) ##

 ### Project Goals ###
-This project`s goal is to help the site owners - the founders of Wingmans, to achieve their goal of inspiring others with their passion for homebrew.
+This project`s goal is to help the site owners - the founders of Wingmans, to achieve their goal of inspiring others with their passion for home brew.

+### User Goals ###
+* Find inspiration for home brew
+* Images of home brew, the process, different beer types and equipment
+* Links to other social media for further inspiration
+* Ability to contact Wingmans directly by phone or email
+* Ability to get the **steps for success** directly from Wingmans by entering an e-mail address in the contact page and push _Start brewing with Wingman`s!_